Contact Us

 OUR STORY

-Crowned the St-James Theatre, Ezio and Luisa continue to renovate and restore the building to improve the quality of services and preserve the architectural beauty and charm of this magnificent building.
+Crowned the St-James Theatre, the family continues to renovate and restore the building to improve the quality of services and preserve the architectural beauty and charm of this magnificent building.
 Dedicated to hosting a variety of private and corporate events, the St-James Theatre has been transformed into one of Montreal's most prestigious and unique event venues.

 RELATED VENUES